bmoff/code-first-design/README.md

 ### Creating a draft component

-1. In your AI editor, ask:
+1. In your AI editor, explicitly reference the Cursor rule and ask:
-   "Create a draft component HeroCard with title and cta."
+   "Follow the code-first-design-create rule and create a draft component HeroCard with title and cta."

 2. The editor will:

    * Create `components/draft/HeroCard.tsx`
-   * Add it to `registry.ts`
+   * Add it to `registry.ts` under `draftComponents`
    * Add a demo entry in `component-registry.ts`
-   * Create a demo page at `/proto/components/hero-card`

-You can also do this manually.
+   * Add an entry to the `COMPONENT_DEMOS` object in `app/proto/components/[slug]/page.tsx`

+The component will be available at `/proto/components/hero-card`.
 Draft components can only be imported within `/proto` routes.

+You can also do this manually by following the steps in `.cursor/rules/code-first-design-create.mdc`.

 ### Promoting a component to production

-1. When ready, ask:
+1. When ready, explicitly reference the Cursor rule and ask:
-   "Promote HeroCard to production."
+   "Follow the code-first-design-promote rule and promote HeroCard to production."

 2. The editor will:

    * Move the file from `components/draft/` to `components/`
-   * Update the registry and imports
+   * Update imports in registries and demo files
+   * Move the entry from `draftComponents` to `customComponents` in `registry.ts`
    * Run validations

 3. You can also run validation manually: